mikeperry-tor/vanguards/README_TECHNICAL.md

 help them mount guard discovery and other attacks.

-This subsystem emits warnings and optionally closes the circuit when a rendezvous point is chosen more than a 2X multiple of its consensus bandwidth weight.
+This subsystem emits warnings and optionally closes the circuit when a rendezvous point is chosen too often compared to its consensus weight.

 ## The Bandguards Subsystem